Desktop Agent Troubleshooting & FAQ

 I Am Not Getting Web-Connect (URL/Browser) Activities

-- In Chrome, go to
+- In Chrome, navigate to to:

 chrome://extensions/

-- In Chrome, go to
+- In Chrome, navigate to to:

-- Uninstall and reinstall the extension (via RMM or manually).
+- Uninstall and reinstall the extension

-- Still not seeing activity?
+Still no activity?

 - In Chrome, navigate to: